-Every second counts when it comes to heart health.
-Did you know that your body may warn you weeks before a heart attack?
-Ignoring these early heart attack symptoms could cost a life.
-This guide dives into life-saving clues that could help you protect yourself and your loved ones.
-Act now it’s never too early to prioritize your heart health.
+Every moment counts when it comes to heart health.
+Did you know that your body can warn you of a heart attack weeks in advance?
+Ignoring these early symptoms (early heart attack symptoms) could cost you your life.
+This guide gives you lifesaving tips that will help protect you and your loved ones.
+Take action now; it’s never too late to make your heart health a priority.

 What Are Early Heart Attack Symptoms?